cdhunt/automatedops/content/blog/2018-04-11-software-design-patterns-in-powershell-strategy-pattern.md

     GetResult()
 ```

 I have a `Job` class that is responsible for executing a Build.
 Instead of defining all of the stages as methods of `Job` I've created a `Stage` abstract class and implemented various subclasses to implement the different stage _strategies_.
 The `Job` object is also where I set and store the context for the program.
 I don't need to pass `$Path` and `$Output` to every stage, they can access the parameters from the `Job`.
-Therefor, each _Stage_ is self contained.
+Therefore, each _Stage_ is self-contained.
 You don't need to know how they work and what values to supply for each.

 Here's what the `Stage` abstract class looks like.